tdseher/addtag-project/README.md

  * A corollary of this is that AddTag assumes all input sequences are DNA sequences.
 So the `--fasta` file specified will be treated as a DNA template.
 Thus, if there are any non-DNA residues, such as `U`, AddTag will probably fail.
 Also, since the Primer thermodynamics calculators are all set to estimate DNA:DNA hybridization (not DNA:RNA or RNA:RNA), any resulting calculations will be incorrect.
  * Since Bartag motifs are user-specified, simple pre-computed lists of compatible 'bartag' sequences would be incomplete.
 Thus we implemented a greedy 'bartag' generation algorithm.
 When evaluating candidate 'bartag' sequences, AddTag will keep 'bartags' that satisfy all edit distance requirements with all previously-accepted 'bartags'.
 To limit runtime to a reasonable amount, we limited the total number of Features and 'bartags' that can be generated.
  * Of special note are things the Primer design does not explicitly consider, such as characteristics of the cPCR template molecule.
 AddTag does not exploit the differential nature of template sequence composition (e.g. H. sapiens compared to E. coli).
 Also, AddTag does not use information on the presence of known secondary modifications to the template, such as methylated residues or oxidative damage.
+ * One of the big limitations of this version of AddTag is that the Primer attribute stringencies are held uniform across all regions.
+You specify this using the `--cycle_start N` and `--cycle_stop N` options.
+If any one of the desired Primer Pairs is not found under the selected stringency, then no simulated annealing is performed.
+Cycles range from `N` of 0 to 21, with 0 being the most restrictive, and 21 being the most permissive.
+Due to the brute-force nature of the Primer Pair calculations, increasing `N` will exponentially increase the amount of memory needed to evaluate primers.
+So if you increase the cycles, be sure to monitor system RAM.

 </td></tr></tbody></table>
 </details>